ethancawse/Click-Between-Frames/about.md

 # What does it do

 This mod allows your inputs to register in between visual frames, which drastically increases input precision on low framerates like 60FPS. \
 It's similar to TPS Bypass or Draw Divide, but with much less lag and (hopefully) far fewer physics-related bugs.
-Optimized by 3lit3hax.

 If you like the mod, please consider [donating](https://www.paypal.com/donate/?hosted_button_id=U2LWN9H395TF8)!